Email Editor

 There are various color and style options you can use in your text fields.
 You can set the default text attributes and alignment of the content on the Body tab.

-If you want to change the styling for each individual text area, select the component and adjust the settings on the Content tab.
+If you want to change the styling for each text area, select the component and adjust the settings on the Content tab.

 Fonts